sav-che/TL-2/Authors/Pickett, Fermen Layton {std. Pickett}.md

-> [!cite] BHL link: this entry starts at [page 255](https://www.biodiversitylibrary.org/item/103624#page/269/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 255](https://www.biodiversitylibrary.org/page/33189726) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Pickett, Fermen Layton (1881-1940), American botanist; Dr. phil.
 Indiana Univ.
-1914; at the Department of Botany at Washington State College from 1914, head of the Department from 1918, dean of the graduate school from 1930. (*Pickett*).
+1914; at the Department of Botany at Washington State College from 1914, head of the Department from 1918, dean of the graduate school from 1930.
+**Abbreviated name**: *Pickett*

 #### Herbarium and types